manuellaguimaraes/manuellaguimaraes/README.md

 ## Hi, there!
 I'm Manuella Guimarães

-- 🔭 I’m currently working on fullstack development
+- 🔭 I’m currently looking for a new opportunity in software development, mainly in frontend
 - 🌱 Learning Next.js
 - 😄 Pronouns: she/her